Top 10 traditional Egyptian food to try in Egypt

 Hawawshi

-Hawawshi is a traditional food in Egypt.
-It is a bread (similar to pita bread) that is typically filled with minced meat, onion, and pepper.
-The bread dough is filled with the heavily spiced meat mixture, which is then baked until the flavors meld, the meat is cooked, and the bread becomes a golden hue and becomes crunchy.
+Hawawshi is a typical delicacy in Egypt.
+It is a bread (like the pita bread) which is normally stuffed with minced meat, onion and pepper.
+The heavily spiced mixture of meat is inserted into the bread dough and then baked until the flavors mix, the meat is cooked and the bread turns to a golden color and becomes crunchy.

 Kushari

-Usually, extra packs of vinegar and hot sauce are served with Kushari.
-Similar to Ful Medames, Kushari is sold by both street sellers and numerous restaurant franchises.
+Additional servings of vinegar and hot sauce are normally served with Kushari.
+Like Ful Medames, Kushari can be found being sold by street peddlers as well as a variety of restaurant franchises.

 A popular street food in Egypt, kushari is made of rice, pasta, and lentils